seiggy/hack-workshop-ai-coding/goals/typescript/2-requirements.md

-# eShop Feature Development Challenge
+# ngLibrary Feature Development Challenge

 ## 🎯 Challenge Overview

-Your mission is to **design and document a new feature** for the eShop reference application.
+Your mission is to **design and document a new feature** for the ngLibrary reference application.
 This challenge will teach you how to write comprehensive feature requirements that integrate seamlessly with the ConPort workflow and architectural patterns we've created.

 ## 📋 What You'll Learn